Bedford railway station

-Bedford railway station (formerly Bedford Midland Road and historically referred to on some signage as Bedford Midland) is the larger of two railway stations in the town of Bedford in Bedfordshire, England.
-It is on the Midland Main Line from London St Pancras to the East Midlands and the terminus of the Marston Vale line from Bletchley through Bedford St Johns.
+Bedford railway station (formerly Bedford Midland Road and historically referred to on some signage as Bedford Midland) is the larger of two railway stations in the town of Bedford, in Bedfordshire, England.
+It is on the Midland Main Line, which connects London St Pancras with the East Midlands, and is the terminus of the Marston Vale line between Bletchley and Bedford St Johns.

 History

 The original station was built by the Midland Railway in 1859 on its line to the Great Northern at Hitchin.
-It was on land known as "Freemen's Common" approximately 200 yd south of the current station on Ashburnham Road.
+It was on land known as "Freemen's Common", approximately 200 yd south of the current station on Ashburnham Road.